0

 A surprising stat: nearly 50% of people over 60 have hypochlorhydria (low stomach acid).
 Yet many believe their discomfort stems from too much acid.
 This misunderstanding leads to an overuse of antacids, which only exacerbates the problem.

-The truth is adequate levels of hydrochloric acid in your gut play a crucial role in maintaining good health - it helps digest food efficiently and keeps harmful bacteria at bay.
+Adequate levels of hydrochloric acid in your gut play a crucial role in maintaining good health.
+It helps digest food efficiently and keeps harmful bacteria at bay.

 The Consequences of Inadequate Stomach Acid